MohamedYatera/seg3103_playground/README.md

 # seg3103_playground

-I used WSL to be able to run the bash scripts
+I used WSL to run the bash scripts

 Open wsl using CMD or  Powershell